Become Involved in SA Community Foodies

-The role as a volunteer Community Foodie is summarized as:
+The role of a volunteer Community Foodie is summarized as:

 Leading the community through example, by modeling healthy eating and a willingness to learn and develop skills to support your community to make healthy eating an easy choice.

-Working with the community and program workers to develop quality programs that meet the needs of the community
+Working with the foodie coordinator to source quality nutrition programs that meet the needs of the community

 Deliver simple, easy to understand messages and practical skills to support healthy eating at a community level

 To become a Foodie, you need to undertake 24 hours of training – generally one four hour session each week, for six weeks.
-The training is free of charge, and delivered by Program Workers.
+The training is free of charge, and delivered by a Foodie Coordinator.
 The training covers:

 A social view of health (taking a broad view of what makes us healthy - for example, having a house and enough money also affects our health)